tklx/mongodb/README.md

 ## Features

 - Based on the super slim [tklx/base][base] (Debian GNU/Linux).
-- MongoDB installed from directly from Debian.
+- MongoDB installed directly from Debian.
 - Uses [tini][tini] for zombie reaping and signal forwarding.
-- Uses [gosu][gosu] for dropping privilages to mongodb user.
+- Uses [gosu][gosu] for dropping privileges to mongodb user.
 - Includes ``VOLUME /data/db`` for dbPath persistence.
 - Includes ``EXPOSE 27017``, so standard container linking will make it automatically available to the linked containers (see below).